splunk/docker-splunk/docs/SHUTDOWN_LIFECYCLE.md

 - `splunk-shutdown.lock/result` records the stop exit status.

 Creating `splunk-shutdown.lock` is the single-owner decision.
 A concurrent caller does not issue another stop.
-A later caller returns the recorded result, so stop failure is not silently converted into success.
-The entrypoint TERM trap logs that evidence but retains its existing best-effort container-exit behavior.
+It waits through the configured shutdown deadline plus the TERM-to-KILL interval for the owner's atomic result and then returns the same result, so PID 1 cannot exit while a concurrent preStop-owned stop is still running and stop failure is not silently converted into success.
+If the owner disappears without a result, the follower returns `124` at that bound instead of waiting indefinitely.

 The lock is intentionally retained for the remaining life of the container.
 The `restart` entrypoint action is a different operation: it stops and starts